ip025/cloud-native-questionmark/slides/slides.md

 - Implement alerting to enforce good security practices
   - Allow only signed images from internal registry
   - Alert when deploying an container image with known CVEs
-  - Only allow deployment when a healthcheck is defined
+  - Only allow deployment when a Healthcheck is defined

 <!--
 Erlaube nicht ohne Healthchecks zu deployen